lmorg/murex/docs/user-guide/README.md

 * [`??` Null Coalescing Operator](parser/null-coalescing.md):
   Returns the right operand if the left operand is empty / undefined (expression)
 * [`?` stderr Pipe](parser/pipe-err.md):
-  Pipes stderr from the left hand command to STDIN of the right hand command (DEPRECATED)
+  Pipes stderr from the left hand command to stdin of the right hand command (DEPRECATED)
 * [`@Array` Sigil](parser/array.md):
   Expand values as an array
 * [`[ ..Range ]`](parser/range.md):
-  Outputs a ranged subset of data from STDIN
+  Outputs a ranged subset of data from stdin
 * [`[ Index ]`](parser/item-index.md):
   Outputs an element from an array, map or table
 * [`[[ Element ]]`](parser/element.md):